 Figure 5.
 Gene expression differences between three groups of muscles not driven by cell type composition.
 A) Symmetric heatmap plot shows the percentage of DEGs in different pairwise comparisons.
-Genes with a high Pearson correlation (R > 0.5) with the eigenvector of any cell type are excluded.
-Each row or column represents a muscle.
-B) Symmetric heatmap plot shows the number of modules that were not driven by cell type composition and were significantly different in each pairwise comparison.
-Each row or column represents a muscle.
-C) The heatmap shows the modules that reflect the intrinsic differences between groups of muscles.
+Genes with a high Pearson correlation (R > 0.5) with the eigenvector of any cell type (cell type related genes) are excluded.
+B) Symmetric heatmap plots show the percentage of DETs in pairwise comparisons.
+Transcripts originating from cell type related genes are excluded.
+C) as in B, but for the number of genes having at least a significant transcripts usage difference.
+D) Symmetric heatmap plot shows the number of modules that were not driven by cell type composition and were significantly different in each pairwise comparison.
+Each row or column in A-D represents a muscle.
+E) The heatmap shows the modules that reflect the intrinsic differences between groups of muscles.
 Each row represents a muscle, and each column shows a muscle-related module that was not driven by cell type composition.
 Color-coded cells show the corresponding average of eigenvalues across all individuals (N = 20).
 Modules with an overall higher expression in G1 or G3 are underlined by a blue or gray dashed line, respectively.
 The red dashed line underlines the modules with an overall higher expression in both G2 and G3.
 The black asterisks show modules with the largest differences between the three groups of muscles.

 Figure 6.
 A schematic representation of genes with higher expression in G2 and G3, related to oxidative phosphorylation and metabolic pathways in the mitochondria.
 60 (out of the 122) mitochondrial genes with higher expression in G2 and G3 are shown in red.
 The electron transport chain, lysin and tryptophan catabolism, TCA cycle, and beta-oxidation are shown.
 The hub genes are underlined and in bold.
+Created with BioRender.

 Figure 7.
 The expression patterns of HOX genes cluster muscles in the same groups.
 A) The graph shows the co-expression subnetwork of HOX genes and genes related to anterior/posterior pattern specification assigned to the M.14 module.
 Diamonds indicate transcription factors while other genes are indicated by circles.
 Pink and purple nodes represent the hub genes and non-hub genes, respectively.
 The genes related to anterior/posterior pattern specification have a black border.
 The edge thickness reflects the degree of topological overlap.
 Topological overlap is defined as a similarity measure between each pair of genes in relation to all other genes in the network.
 High topological overlaps indicate that genes share the same neighbors in the co-expression network.
 B) Normalized expression of all HOX genes (scaled by row) represented as a heatmap.
 The hierarchical clustering was generated using the normalized expression values.
 Each row represents a gene and each column represents a sample.
 The side color of columns indicates different muscles.
 The module in which the gene assigned is given between parentheses.
 Eleven highlighted HOX genes are assigned into muscle-related modules which showed the largest differences between the groups of muscles (M.14, M.30, and M.32).